w3c/openscreenprotocol/mdns.md

 respond as a fake display/browser and try to get a browser/display to interact with it (spoofing).

-These issues must be migated by other security features of Open Screen such as device authentication and transport security.
+These issues must be mitigated by other security features of Open Screen such as device authentication and transport security.

 [Issue #39: Investigate history of mDNS related exploits.](issues/39)